akshatarrao/CSI5112-Project/README.md

   The database is hosted via `cloud.mongodb.com`

-  To view the database data directly with MongoDB Shell, you can use the following read-only access: mongosh "mongodb+srv://cluster0.i2uat.mongodb.net/egroDB" --apiVersion 1 --username egroRead --password NyPnFHjz9u0k8prP
+  To view the database data directly with MongoDB Shell, you can use the following read-only access:

+  <i>mongosh "mongodb+srv://cluster0.i2uat.mongodb.net/egroDB" --apiVersion 1 --username egroRead --password NyPnFHjz9u0k8prP</i>

   See below for a preview of the database and data collection examples
   ![image](https://user-images.githubusercontent.com/98192648/161603379-ad367526-5979-4d62-9fc7-6ed9548d5e3d.png)